DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 # The Importance of Analytics in Marketing
-Simply put, this transcript is an introduction to the **Meta Marketing Analytics Professional Certificate** program, hosted by instructor Anke Audenaert.

-Here is the breakdown of what she is saying:

 * **The Core Idea:** In the digital world, "knowledge is power" has become **"data-driven knowledge is power."** Companies spend billions on digital ads, and marketing analysts are needed to study the data left behind by clicks, views, and purchases to ensure that money isn't being wasted.

 * **The Program Options:**
 * **8-Course Program:** Designed for absolute beginners with no data background.
 * **5-Course Specialization:** An accelerated path for people who already know data analysis and just want to learn how to apply it specifically to marketing.

-* **What You Will Learn:** The courses teach you how to collect and clean data, use tools like **Spreadsheets, SQL, Python, and Tableau**, apply marketing statistics (like audience segmentation and budget forecasting), and run ad experiments using **Meta Ads Manager**.
+* **What You Will Learn:** The courses teaches me how to collect and clean data, use tools like **Spreadsheets, SQL, Python, and Tableau**, apply marketing statistics (like audience segmentation and budget forecasting), and run ad experiments using **Meta Ads Manager**.
-* **The Goal:** To give you practical, hands-on portfolio projects and fully prepare you to pass the **Meta Marketing Science Professional Certification** exam to jumpstart your career.
+* **The Goal:** To give me practical, hands-on portfolio projects and fully prepare me to pass the **Meta Marketing Science Professional Certification** exam to jumpstart my career.

-* This transcript lays out the exact **4-week roadmap** for the first course, *Marketing Analytics Foundation*.
+* Below is the exact **4-week roadmap** for the first course, *Marketing Analytics Foundation*.

-Simply put, here is how your month is broken down week by week:

 ---